Harmony James (EP)

 The Harmony James EP is the first recording by Harmony and features her breakthrough single "Tailwind".

-According to an article in Capital News magazine, "Tailwind was the first Australian song ever to win the country category of the International Songwriting Competition, and it blew the judges - including Rosanne Cash - out of the water".
+"Tailwind" was the first Australian song ever to win the country category of the International Songwriting Competition.
 The second single "Somebody Stole My Horse" became Australia's second most played country song in 2008.

-The EP has become somewhat of a collectors item and features the song "Big News" which is unavailable on any other recording.
+The EP features the song "Big News" which is unavailable on any other recording.